montrealelixir/website/README.md

 ## License

-This project is licensed under the MIT License - see the MIT-LICENSE.md file for details.
+This application is licensed under the MIT License - see the MIT-LICENSE.md file for details.